FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: Introduction

 Until recently, AI-generated image detection was predominantly framed as a binary classification task.
-Conventional approaches rely on unimodal architectures such as convolutional neural networks (CNNs) and vision transformers (ViTs) to classify images as either real or synthetic, significantly aiding in mitigating the spread of synthetic content.
+Conventional approaches rely on unimodal architectures such as convolutional neural networks (CNNs) and vision transformers (ViTs) to classify images as either real or synthetic, significantly aiding in mitigating the spread of synthetic content~\cite{wang2020cnn,durall2020watch,frank2020leveraging}.
 However, these early methods largely overlooked the need for transparency, offering little more than abstract heatmaps derived from deep neural network features as visual explanations.
 Recent research has shown that AI-generated images increasingly pass sanity checks by humans and machines~\cite{li2024fakebench,yan2024sanity}, leading to human-machine or machine-machine disagreements.
-As illustrated in Fig.~\ref{fig:intro} (a), different detectors can yield inconsistent decisions, significantly reducing practical utility.
-In contrast, in Fig.\ref{fig:intro}(c), a transparent model can provide additional insights via visual trace evidence to enhance interpretability. \textbf{Therefore, we anticipate more trustworthy paradigms that exceed binary detectors for achieving transparent forensics of AI-generated images.} Such a model would enable human oversight, mitigate detection biases, and foster better confidence in AI-generated content forensics~\cite{zou2025survey}.
+As illustrated in Fig.~\ref{fig:intro}(a), different detectors can yield inconsistent decisions, significantly reducing practical utility.
+In contrast, in Fig.\ref{fig:intro}(c), a transparent\footnote{Following~\cite{gunning2019xai,liu2022trustworthy}, \textit{transparency} herein refers to a composite spectrum including explainability, traceability, and justifiability.} forensic model can go beyond binary decisions by offering visual-evidence-based justifications, supporting query-driven forensic analysis, and estimating authenticity probabilities in a unified and interpretable manner.
+Such capabilities are key to enabling human oversight, mitigate detection biases, and foster better confidence in AI-generated content forensics~\cite{gunning2019xai,zou2025survey}.